iPad Program: Middle School

 Students will be issued plug adaptors and cables for charging their iPads at home.
 The iPad can hold a charge for 10 hours, and our expectation is that students arrive at school each morning with their iPads fully charged.
 A replacement fee will be charged to student accounts for lost cables and chargers.

-The iPad will come with a case, a plug adapter, and a cable.
-Earphones are required and will be sold in the bookstore, but students may want other styles, and parents can choose to purchase other models elsewhere.
-A stylus is recommended and these will also be sold in the bookstore, but families may want to select their own.
-An external keyboard, if desired, may also be purchased by families.
+The iPad will come with a case, a power adapter, and a cable.
+Earbuds are required and may be purchased in the bookstore.
+Students may want other styles of earbuds, and parents can choose to purchase other models elsewhere.
+A stylus may be useful in certain classes and/or with certain apps, but is optional.
+Many students find an external keyboard to be useful.
+If desired, these may also be purchased by families.